 This has proved to be one of Larrivee’s most popular model.
 This is the guitar used when recording the exercises and almost all Spytunes acoustic songs.

 I bought my L-09 new from a shop in Stockholm in the late 90s, it has since then travelled everywhere with me, being my only acoustic guitar since.

 The L-09 is not your average steel-string.
 The body shape, the bracing and the neck have their own unique twist with a strong classical influence.

-I fitted mine with a Sunrise pickup and a customised B-Band setup, making this a triple source pickup system.
+I fitted mine with a Sunrise pickup and a customized B-Band setup, making this a triple source pickup system.

 When fitting this system the pickup market had just started to properly expand.